mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ### Overriding styles with class names

-If you want to override the component styles using custom classes, you can use the `className` prop, available on each component.
-Use the same approach described above if you want to override specific parts of the component.
+If you want to override a component's styles using custom classes, you can use the `className` prop, available on each component.
+To override the styles of a specific part of the component, use the global classes provided by Material UI, as described in the previous section—[Overriding nested component styles](#overriding-nested-component-styles).

-Go to the [Styles Library Interoperability](/guides/interoperability/) guide to find examples of this approach using different styling libraries.
+Visit the [Style library interoperability](/guides/interoperability/) guide to find examples of this approach using different styling libraries.

 ### State classes

 States like _hover_, _focus_, _disabled_ and _selected_, are styled with a higher CSS specificity.
 To customize them, you'll need to **increase specificity**.

-Here is an example with the _disable_ state and the Button component using a pseudo-class (`:disabled`):
+Here is an example with the _disable_ state and the `Button` component using a pseudo-class (`:disabled`):

 ```css
 .Button {